 It is an iconic image that beautifully captures the hardship that many Americans were experiencing.
 This masterpiece of hers now hangs in the Library of Congress.
-She gently kept on documenting the unemployed men who wandered the streets with her camera and captioned them using the words of the workers themselves.
+She gently kept documenting the unemployed men who wandered the streets with her camera and captioned them, using the workers themselves’ words.

 Her first exhibition in 1934 presented these and established her reputation as a skilled photographer.
 Later, In 1940, she was awarded the Guggenheim Fellowship and was the first woman to receive it.

 In World War II., she was hired by the Office of War Information to photograph the captivity of Japanese Americans, and in 1945 she was asked to document the San Francisco conference.
 She also co-founded Aperture, a small publishing house for the production of periodical and high-end photography books.

 But she continually suffered from increasing health problems and passed away from esophageal cancer in October 1965.
 But her photography continue to influence future generations greatly.